Solving constrained quadratic binary problems via quantum adiabatic evolution: Branching strategies

 Introduced in CPLEX 7.5~\cite{Applegate:1995}, the idea of \emph{strong branching} is to test which fractional variable gives the best bound before branching.
-The test is done by temporarily fixing each fractional variable to 0 or 1 and solving the LP relaxation by the dual simplex method.
+The test is performed by temporarily fixing each fractional variable to 0 or 1 and solving the LP relaxation by the dual simplex method.
 Since the cost of solving several LP subproblems is high, only a fixed number of iterations of the dual simplex algorithm are performed.
-The variable that provides the strongest bound is chosen as the branching variable.
+The variable fixation that provides the strongest bound is chosen as the branching decision.

 If the number of fractional variables is large, this process is very time consuming.
 There are several possible methods to overcome this difficulty.
-First, we can perform this test on only a subset of fractional variables (finding a proper subset is another issue; one possible way is to look only for variables with values close to 0.5).
-Another approach, the \emph{$k$-look-ahead} branching strategy, requires an integer parameter $k$ and a score assignment on the fractional variables (or variable-value pairs).
-The variables (or variable-value pairs) are then sorted according to their scores, and the above test is performed.
-If no better bound is found for $k$ successive variables, the test process is stopped.
+One way is to select a subset of variables, for example, choosing variables with values close to 0.5.
+Another approach, the \emph{$k$-look-ahead} branching strategy, requires an integer parameter $k$ and a score assignment on the fractional variable fixations.
+The variable fixations are then sorted according to their scores, and the above test is performed.
+If no better bound is found for $k$ successive variable fixations, the test process is stopped.

+The sorting of the variable fixations is only applied in later stages of the branch-and-bound process.
+We use \emph{pseudo-costs}, which are introduced in \cite{pseudocost} and explained in Section \ref{sec:pseudo-cost-def}, as the score of a variable fixation.

-We note that the lower-bound computation performed by the UBQP oracle is fully parallelizable with strong branching or the $k$-look-ahead strategy performed on a digital processor, affording the computational time required to utilize this type of branching without significantly increasing the total running time of the algorithm.
+Note that the lower-bound computation by the UBQP oracle can be performed in parallel with either strong branching or the $k$-look-ahead strategy using a digital processor, affording the computational time required to utilize this type of branching without significantly increasing the total running time of the algorithm.